The Pakistan Cricket Board (PCB) has confirmed the final schedule for the upcoming three-match T20I series between Pakistan and Bangladesh.

 The two boards have also emphasised the importance of player workload management in light of a packed international calendar.

-As both teams prepare for the series, all eyes will be on Lahore, where the action is set to unfold in what promises to be an exciting lead-up to the 2026 T20 World Cup.
+As both teams prepare for the series, all eyes will be on Lahore, where the action is likely to unfold in what promises to be an exciting lead-up to the 2026 T20 World Cup.